MerosCrypto/Meros/README.md

 #### Current State
 This currency is not usable by the mass populace.
 That said, Ember recently had its first transaction!
 We're aiming to have a private testnet in a few weeks and a public one in a few months.

+Only use this software on Linux for now.

 #### Compiling

 Requirements: